Skip to content

 BrainRoad prepares the work and asks before outside actions happen.
 That makes it useful before you are ready to trust more automation.

-Choose one painful loop
+Choose one painful task

 Start with a task you repeat every week, like follow-ups, email drafts, call notes, or document questions.